Ingredients

 If you prefer a healthier twist, try whole wheat flour—this recipe holds up beautifully with 100% whole wheat, adding extra fiber without affecting taste or texture.

 As for the frosting, while mint extract is our go-to for a classic chocolate-mint combo, any extract will do.
 Feel free to play around with other flavors like almond, orange, or vanilla to create your own variation.
+Storage:

 After the cookies have cooled completely on a wire rack, transfer them to an airtight container.
 They can be stored in the refrigerator for up to one week or in the freezer for up to two months.
 Though the cookies are fine at room temperature for a short while (one to two hours), it’s best to keep them chilled so the frosting and chocolate ganache don’t soften too much.
 For freezing, flash-freeze the cookies on a baking sheet until firm, then store them in a zip-top freezer bag with parchment paper between each cookie to prevent sticking.